 As the Texas Ranger suggested in an earlier article in this series, with ammunition, bigger is often better.
 The largest, heaviest bullet propelled at the highest velocity will usually be most effective.
 Consider the Moro uprising of 1899-1913.
 The Moros, Islamic revolutionaries in the Phillipines, fought a protracted jungle war with the US Army.
 This was America’s first real war against an Islamic enemy (save the Barbary Pirates in Jefferson’s time) and its first jungle war.
 The Moros were small in stature, being only a bit over five feet tall on average, but were fierce and fearless, willing to die in mass ambush attacks.
 Many would drug themselves prior to combat, allowing them to feel little pain and increasing their homicidal rage.

 At the time, the US Army’s issued a revolver in .38 caliber, which was quickly discovered to be wanting.
 The round nosed lead bullets fired at slow velocities might inflict wounds on a charging, drug crazed Moro that would eventually result in his death, but proved to be poor in stopping such charges, even with multiple torso hits.

 In 1911 the Army adopted what is authentic American genius John M. Browning’s most enduring handgun design: The Colt 1911 semiautomatic pistol in .45 ACP.
-Large, heavy and reliable, the 1911 fired much heavier jacketed .45 caliber bullets that proved to be excellent man stoppers.
+Large, heavy and reliable, the 1911 fired much heavier jacketed .45 caliber, FMJ bullets that proved to be superior man stoppers.
 The 1911 did not see service until after the end of the Moro conflict, but the preference for semiautos over revolvers as general issue weapons in the American military gained its first foothold.
 The model 1911 in various configurations and the .45 ACP have been very popular since and the 1911 is still used by some elite U.S. forces.
-The Beretta M9 (military version of the 92F) 9mm pistol was adopted for general military issue in 1985, though circa 2020, the military is replacing it with two Sig Sauer designs, the M17 and M18, both polymer framed, striker-fired 9mm designs.
+The Beretta M9 (military version of the 92F) 9mm pistol was adopted for general military issue in 1985, though circa 2022, the military has mostly replaced it with two Sig Sauer designs, the M17 and M18, both polymer framed, striker-fired 9mm designs.

 Consider too the experience of Chuck Taylor, founder of the American Small Arms Academy, the school from which I am proud to hold instructor certification.
 He was among the world’s finest firearms instructors, but sadly, died in May of 2020.
 Many years ago when Taylor was the editor of SWAT Magazine, he conducted an experiment that remains controversial to this day.
-To better gauge the energy imparted to a human being by the various popular calibers, he donned a high threat level–capable of stopping rifle cartridges–bullet resistant vest and was shot—at near point blank range–by a variety of weapons and bullets to gather data on the effects of bullet impact as felt by a human target.
+To better gauge the energy imparted to a human being by the various popular calibers, he donned a high threat level–-capable of stopping rifle cartridges–-bullet resistant vest and was shot at near point blank range by a variety of weapons and bullets to gather data on the effects of bullet impact as felt by a human target.

 Taylor wore metal trauma plates over the thick Kevlar of the vest, and it was on the trauma plates—they were frequently replaced to avoid the possibility of unintended penetration–-that all rounds were stopped.
 Unfortunately, I have been unable to find that article on the Internet, which is not surprising as it was published before the Internet was ubiquitous.
 However, I recall that of all the rounds tested, up to and including a .7.62 (.308) fired from a battle rifle, no round imparted greater felt impact energy, and by a considerable margin, than the pistol caliber .44 Magnum fired from—if memory serves—a revolver with a 6″ barrel.

 Are we to conclude that a heavy handgun bullet (app.
 240 grains) in .44 caliber is more effective than a heavy rifle bullet (app.
 168 grains) in .30 caliber traveling essentially twice as fast?
 If bullet diameter and weight and velocity were all that mattered, that might be a reasonable assumption.
 However, there is no question the .308 is a far more deadly round in actual combat where body armor is not the rule and where greater distance is common.

 This brings up one of the classic shooter controversies: 9mm vs. .45 ACP.
 The basic argument is which is best, a larger/heavier, slower bullet, or a smaller/lighter but faster bullet?
-Proponents on each side engage in lengthy proofs in the print and Internet gun community fraught with righteous anger and disdain and broad swipes at the lack of manhood of opponents, supported by scientifically derived (or not) ballistic tables and anecdotal evidence of horrendous failures of the cartridge they disfavor.
+Proponents on each side engage in lengthy proofs in print and Internet platforms fraught with righteous anger and disdain and broad swipes at the lack of manhood of opponents, supported by scientifically derived (or not) ballistic tables and anecdotal evidence of horrendous failures of the cartridge they disfavor.
 The truth is any of the cartridges I mention here, properly placed, will be effective.
 Poorly placed, the most powerful handgun cartridge will have minimal effect.
 As the old saying goes: “speed is nice, but accuracy is final.”
 Obviously, one wants the best combination possible, but a very fast miss is still a miss.

 I have carried 9mm and .45 ACP cartridges–and the .40 S&W, .38 special and .357 Magnum–and have never felt under-armed with any.
-In fact, I’ve been carrying the 9mm almost exclusively for the last two decades, for about the last eight with the Hornady Critical Defense cartridge.
+In fact, I’ve been carrying the 9mm almost exclusively for the last two decades, for about the last nine with the Hornady Critical Defense cartridge.
 Modern bullet design has substantially improved handgun cartridge performance.
 There are indeed instances where people have been shot multiple times with the aforementioned cartridges and have barely been affected, only to more or less fully recover later.
 On the other hand, there are many instances of attackers being completely and immediately stopped by single rounds.
 Generally, the .45ACP has a well-deserved reputation as a man-stopper and will, in objective, “scientific” measurements tend to outperform smaller, lighter calibers.
 Interestingly, the .357 125 grain JHP, when scientific measures are applied—usually penetration tests in ballistic gelatin–often bests both.
 However, there are many other factors to consider, such as recoil and muzzle flash.

 A full-sized model 1911, with a standard seven-round magazine of .45ACP, is an excellent, but large and heavy handgun and while some people do commonly carry it, it is hardly an optimal concealed carry choice for many people.
 In recognition of this reality, many companies produce models of the 1911 with smaller proportions.
 Because the focus of this article is on concealed carry, following are the specifications of three Glock handguns all subcompact models, and the Ruger LCR revolver.

 Keep in mind that it was the decade-long (now thankfully defunct–it sunset in 2004) 1994 Clinton gun ban that gave birth to the Glock 26 and a great many other similarly sized handguns by other manufacturers.
-Under the ban, new magazines were limited to 10 rounds, so Glock, whose smallest gun at the time was the G19 with a 15 round magazine, designed the G26 for ten round magazines, making a much more concealable weapon that still carried an impressive amount of ammunition.
-It certainly gave gun banners fits.
+Under that ban, new magazines were limited to 10 rounds, so Glock, whose smallest gun at the time was the G19 with a 15 round magazine, designed the G26 for ten round magazines, making a much more concealable weapon that still carried an impressive amount of ammunition.
+It certainly gave anti-liberty/gun cractivists fits.
 Irony can, upon occasion, be particularly satisfying.
-Circa 2021, D/S/C gun banners are determined to limit the law-abiding to 10 round magazines, with laws cropping up at the state and federal levels.
+Circa 2022, D/S/C gun banners remain determined to limit the law-abiding to 10 round magazines, with laws cropping up at the state and federal levels.